 Firstly, the best possible way to prevent the growth of obesity is to support the younger generation in living healthy lifestyles.
 Even though children already do physical education in school, there are a number of things you can do to help out even more.
-The habits children get into in early life and even teenage years can have a crucial impact on their whole life.
+The habits children get into in early life and even their teenage years can have a crucial impact on their whole life.
 Make sure you’re doing all that you can be.

-It doesn't have to be just encouraging them to do more extra circular activities either.
+It doesn’t have to be just encouraging them to do more extra circular activities, either.
 Encouraging even weekend or weekday activities like team sports is always a popular choice for kids because of the different aspects it has.
 They can be a part of something bigger than themselves and let out their competitive side, and still have fun while they are doing it.
 It will probably encourage and improve their social attitudes as well, making it even better.

 Exercise in Everyday Life

-Sticking with the theme of incorporating exercise into daily life, there are ways you can do it for yourself and your friends do.
-We really can't stress enough how positive these changes can really be for you.
+Sticking with the theme of incorporating exercise into daily life, there are ways you can do it for yourself and your friends.
+We really can’t stress enough how positive these changes can really be for you.
 The world health organisation encourages 150 minutes of light exercise a week.
 There are so many different ways that you can fit this time into your life that you might not have even thought about.
 It doesn’t have to be as hard as you might think.

-It can also be a good idea to find something that you enjoy as part of an exercise routine that can easily fit in your everyday life.
+It can also be a good idea to find something that you enjoy as part of an exercise routine that can easily fit into your everyday life.
 The addition of a home gym can make it extremely efficient to get into good, healthy habits from the comfort of your own time in an enjoyable way.
 Once it becomes normal to do, it’s easy to find yourself being fitter naturally without having to make any drastic changes to your exercise routine in the future and keeping yourself in peak shape.

 Cardio & Strength Training